pulp/pulp-fixtures/rpm-richnweak-deps/README.md

 Usage
 ------

-Say you'd like to have a refreshing, citrussy and bitter tasting, scotch-based long drink.
+Say you'd like to have a refreshing, citrussy and bitter tasting, Scotch-based long drink.
 Assuming your repository contains the necessary ingredients and your system is configured with the proper feed, you could query the repository for just that:

 ```
-$ dnf -b whatprovides citrussy bitter fruity scotch long-drink
+$ dnf -b whatprovides citrussy bitter fruity Scotch long-drink
 ```

 Ideally, your query result would look something like: